Yubico/Yubico.NET.SDK/Yubico.YubiKey/docs/users-manual/application-otp/otp-overview.md

 See the License for the specific language governing permissions and limitations under the License. -->

-# YubiKey OTP Application Overview
+# OTP Application Overview

-## YubiKey OTP Application Configurations
+## OTP Application Configurations

 The OTP application on the YubiKey allows developers to program the device with a variety of configurations through two "slots."
 Each slot may be programmed with a single configuration — no data is shared between slots, and each slot may be protected with an access code to prevent modification.